CoderChenJun/CJColor/README.md

 # CJColorExample
-* CJColor - a easy way to use UIColor by color's name, RGB, HEXString
+* CJColor - a easy way to use UIColor by color name, RGB, HEXString
 _____________________________________________
 ### Author:CoderChenJun
 ### Email:Coder.ChenJun@qq.com